-- Your are ill on the day of the examination or receiving health treatment
+- Student is ill on the day of the examination or receiving health treatment

-- Death in your immediate family
+- Death in student's immediate family

 - Jury Duty or Court Summons

 - Incarceration

 - Military Service

 - Natural Disasters

-In the event that you find yourself in any of these circumstances you must call 313 577-0130 to inform the College.
-You must also supply the appropriate documentation as evidence of your need to sit for the make-up examination.
+Students must call 313-577-0130 to inform the College of any of these circumstances.
+Appropriate documentation (see below) must be provided in order to sit for the make-up examination.